How can climate policy reduce our vulnerability to forest fires? It’s a complex equation

 Among the many benefits they offer, forests are massive carbon sinks.
 As trees grow, they absorb and sequester carbon.
 When they die, rot, or burn, they emit carbon.
 In 2014, Canada’s 347 million hectares of forest sequestered 64 megatonnes of CO2e.
 In 2013, it was 170 megatonnes.
 Canada emitted 727 megatonnes of CO2e total in 2014.
 A bad fire season can swing our annual carbon balance by 15 or 20 percent.

 Forests are carbon sinks overall, but this isn’t the case everywhere.
 At their peak, Indonesia’s devastating 2015 wildfires emitted more CO2e per day than the entire U.S. economy.
 Closer to home, last year’s fire in Fort McMurray released around 100 megatonnes of CO2e (of course, as the forest regrows, it will recapture some of this carbon).

-Forest fires are a problem in Canada, and climate change is making it worse.
+Forest fires are a problem in Canada, and climate change has its thumb on the scale.
 Areas that currently cope with forest fires may find themselves dealing with larger and more frequent blazes, while areas that were previously safe may become vulnerable.